 - Ashfaq Ahmed.
 Expression and investigation of immune-lectins with glycomaterials

-We have vacancies for PhD's each year funded by industry, charity, UKRI and the EU.
+We have several vacancies for PhD's each year funded by industry, charity, UKRI and the EU.
 Get in touch with Prof Gibson if interested

 Stubbs, C., Congdon, TR., Davis, J., Lester, D., Richards, SJ., Gibson, M.I., Macromolecules, 2019, 52, 7603-7612, High-throughput Tertiary Amine De-oxygenated Photopolymerizations for Synthesizing Polymer Libraries,